-The Centre de Recherche des Cordeliers (CRC) is a research center of excellence located in the center of Paris.
+The Centre de Recherche des Cordeliers (CRC) is a public research center of excellence located in the heart of Paris.
 CRC develops fundamental, translational and clinical research in the field of biology and health.
 CRC’s research projects are multidisciplinary, mainly in the fields of oncology, immunology, the study of metabolism and the major physiological functions of the body.

 In January 2022, CRC has more than 500 people working in 16 teams in three departments with 3 ISO9001-certified technology platforms.
 CRC is headed by Professor Jessica Zucman-Rossi, a specialist in oncology and tumor genomics.